johnno1962/injectionforxcode/README.md

 load bundles containing the code changes you make.
 For changes to a class to be applied the class is converted into a category for inclusion into these bundles.

-A quick demonstration of Injection in action is here:
+A quick demonstration video of Injection in action is available here:

 https://vimeo.com/50137444